While new concerns may be replacing the talent war, it is important that firms take action to keep their talent happy.

 While it’s great to have new bodies to research case precedent, that kind of work has the potential to lead to burnout sooner than later.
 Especially if they don’t have the best technology to complete their research.
 Not only does it take them longer to complete their assignments, but it can also make them feel like the firm does not value them.

-By providing the most current technology, they can get more work done in less time.
+By providing the most current technology, they can get more legal research done in less time.
 And they can learn more about the law in the process.

-But there are other ways you can make new team members’ earliest days with the firm more engaging.
-Such as:
+There are other ways you can make new team members’ earliest days with the firm more engaging, such as:

 - Adding them to the team that is handling the matter: They can see how planning meetings work and get firsthand input on what the rest of the team needs from them.
 And, perhaps more importantly, they will feel more of a sense of ownership of the matter.